Causes of the euro area crisis: Loss of confidence

-Household's risk aversion
+Households' risk aversion

-Portfolio data and repeated surveys of an Italian bank's clients have shown that investors' risk aversion increased following the 2008 crisis.
-This substantial risk aversion increase affected individuals to divest more stock.
+Portfolio data and repeated surveys of an Italian bank's clients have shown that investors' risk aversion substantially increased after the 2008 crisis.
+This encouraged individuals to divest more stock.
 From a macroeconomic perspective, risk aversion was an important mechanism underlying financial decisions, output, and real money balance dynamics during the European debt crisis.

 Interest on long term sovereign debt

-In June 2012, following negotiation of the Spanish bailout line of credit interest on long-term Spanish and Italian debt continued to rise rapidly, casting doubt on the efficacy of bailout packages as anything more than a stopgap measure.
+In June 2012, following negotiation of the Spanish bailout line of credit, interest rates on long-term Spanish and Italian debt continued to rise rapidly, casting doubt on the efficacy of bailout packages as anything more than a stopgap measure.
 The Spanish rate, over 6% before the line of credit was approved, approached 7%, a rough rule of thumb indicator of serious trouble.